poppindouble/lock-free/lock_free.md

 ![Configuration](13.jpg)

-This "wired" behavior is not happening frequently, I got this result only a few times.
+This "strange" behavior is not happening frequently, I got this result only a few times.
 Feel free to test it out, and let me know the result if you get the same output as me.
 I guess the reason why it only happens on my 15 inch MacBook Pro instead of 13 inch MackBook Pro is that 15 inch MacBook has physical 4 cores, however, 13 inch MacBook only has 2 cores, and it uses hyper-threading to mimic 4 cores, which is not a real physical core.
 This bug won't happen if the two threads are running on the same core.
 So I am making a guess that macOS will try to schedule our program's execution into a physical core but different hyper-threads, it is just my opinion, if I made any mistakes, please inform me.
+If the above example doesn't work on your Mac, restart your Mac, I guess macOS will try to "remember" some of your program's execution information, and try to optimize the execution by putting them into the same core.

 In the [`compiler_fence`](https://doc.rust-lang.org/core/sync/atomic/fn.compiler_fence.html):